sherpal8/backendDevPractise/README-api.md

 `**Installation**`
 Install the software above.
 Then run the command below on your CLI:
-\$ npm run dev
+\$ npm run repopulateDB

-This will result seeding of the database and set up the development environment.
+This comments will result in the seeding of the database and set up the development environment.

-`**Testing**`
+This command can also be used to repopulate the production database should it be necessary.
-To test the utils function:
+Note: The test database of sqlite3 will be autopopulated with the command /\$ npm run test

-\$ npm run testUtils
+**`Testing`**

-To test the app function in general
+- \$ npm run testUtils (tests the utils function)

-\$ npm run test
+- \$ npm run test (tests the app function in general)

 Check inside the ./spec folder for files for both tests.
 The tests utilise mocha, chai, supertest, chai-sorted.